Case Interview Practice

 • Failing to clarify the problem statement.

-• Not considering the feasibility of solutions.
+• Neglecting to consider the implementation of solutions.

 Practice drills

-• Conduct mock interviews focusing on operations cases.
+• Conduct mock interviews with peers or mentors.

 • Analyze past case studies from the consumer industry.